Pillsbury Hall Renovation

 How can you help?

-- Write or email your state senator and representative urging their support of the Pillsbury Renovation Project.
+- Thank your state senator and representative for their support of the Pillsbury Renovation Project.
 You can find your district representatives and their contact information here.

 - Support the Pillsbury Hall project financially.
 We will be raising part of the renovation funds through private donations.
 You can give securely online at http://z.umn.edu/renovatePH